FrozenVoid/Game-Design-DB/BoardGames/Card games/fantasy/superpowers/powercards/readme.txt

-game process: players pick 7 cards each(unlimited duplicates) and compare their builds in abstract metrics like efficiency/power/prestige/quality,the cards are soul-bound and continue with all reincarnations.
+what is this game type: fantasy roleplaying, pick character with cards and explain his goals/flaws/strength in a fantasy scenario e.g. "if i had a power card i would use it like X but if i had an opponent with card Y i would use a time card". game process: players pick 7 cards each(unlimited duplicates) in their own fantasy scenario and compare/battle/roleplay their builds in abstract metrics like efficiency/power/prestige/quality,the cards are soul-bound and continue with all reincarnations.

 powers are mainly taken from submissions in https://old.reddit.com/r/makeyourchoice/